Deakula/Compare-And-Copy/README.md

 # Compare-And-Copy
-A standalone script that compares the shallow contents of two folders, then copies or moves files unique to the first directory into another folder.
+A standalone script that compares the shallow contents of two folders, then copies or moves files unique to the first directory into a unique subfolder within the first folder.

 TODO: